javierbrea/eslint-plugin-boundaries/packages/elements/README.md

   - `selector`: `ElementSelector | DependencySelector` The [selector](#selectors) to match against.
 It can be either an element selector (for path matching) or a dependency selector (for dependency matching).
     - If `path` is a string, `selector` should be an [`ElementSelector`](#selectors) or an array of `ElementSelector`.
     - If `path` are dependency properties, `selector` should be a [`DependencySelector`](#selectors) or an array of `DependencySelector`.
+  - `options`: `MatcherOptions` Optional.
+Additional options for matching:
+    - `extraTemplateData`: `object` Optional.
+Extra data to pass to selector templates.
+When using [template variables](#template-variables) in selectors, this data will be available for rendering.
+    - `dependencySelectorsGlobals`: `object` Optional. _(Deprecated)_ Properties to add to all dependency selectors.
 - __Returns__: `boolean` `true` if the path or dependency matches the selector, `false` otherwise.

 ```ts